eForms Logo

 Demand Letter for Payment Template | Sample

 A demand letter for payment communicates a request for money owed and gives notice of the timeframe in which the payment should be made.
-The requesting party, the “plaintiff”, will describe the events that led to the money being owed by the other party, the “defendant,” and if the money is not paid by the response date, then legal action will proceed.
+The requesting party, the "plaintiff", will describe the events that led to the money being owed by the other party, the "defendant".

 What is a Demand Letter for Payment?